MicrosoftDocs/dynamics365-guidance/guidance/techtalks/attribute-based-omnichannel-product-inventory-search.md

 ﻿---
 title: Introducing attribute-based omnichannel product and inventory search
 description: Learn about attribute-based omnichannel product and inventory search with Copilot.
-The TechTalk also covers security aspects, clarifies licensing, and customization.
+The TechTalk also covers security aspects and customization.
 author: dereklh77
 ms.author: v-heuerderek
 ms.topic: article